SpenceKonde/DxCore/README.md

 | 32-pin   | 1.82 | 1.96 | **1.44** | 1.66 | 1.78 |  tbd |  tbd | 2.06  | 2.19  |   -   |  -   |

 Prices are microchip direct qty 1 price for the item, industrial temp range. packages SOP14, SOIC20, PDIP28, and TQFP32 respectively.
 There is also a VQFN version of the 29, 28 and 32pin parts.
-The 32-pin parts have a 1 cent premium as VQFN, The 20-pin parts on the other hand have a whopping 27 cent discount for gettign a VQFN....
+The 32-pin parts have a 1 cent premium as VQFN, The 20-pin parts on the other hand have a whopping 27 cent discount for gettign a VQFN.
+Since DIPS are alays expensive, its no surprise that the DD28 in SOIC,TSSOP, or VQFN are priced at 1.56.
+1.42, and 1.31 respectively.

 ## And we got initial Ex-series headers